AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 using those as conditional statements to control the output of another expression.
 Conditional statements are constructed by applying the comparison operators (>,<,<=,>=) to the outputs of ScalarFunctions.
 This can be used to dispatch one of two functions using the :code:`vf.ifelse()` function as shown below.
 Note that the output sizes of both the true and false functions
 MUST be the same.
-Conditional statements may also be combined together using the bitwise or and operators (|,&).
+Conditional statements may also be combined together using the bitwise or/and operators (|,&).

 .. code-block:: python